grzesiek-galezowski/tdd-ebook/manuscript/050_Its_Not_a_Test.md

 ## The differences between executable and "traditional" specifications

-You may be familiar with requirements specifications or design specifications that are written in plain English or other spoken language.
-However, our Specifications differ from them in at least few ways.
+You may be familiar with requirements specifications or design specifications that are written in plain English or another spoken language.
+However, our Specifications differ from them in several ways.
 In particular, the kind of Specification that we create by writing tests:

 1. Is not *completely* written up-front like many of such "traditional" specs have been written (which doesn't mean it's written after the code is done - more on this in the next chapters).
-2. Is executable -- you can run it to see whether the code adheres to the specification or not.
-This lowers the risk of inaccuracies in the Specification and falling our of sync with the production code.
+1. Is executable -- you can run it to see whether the code adheres to the specification or not.
+This lowers the risk of inaccuracies in the Specification and falling out of sync with the production code.
-3. Is written in source code rather than in spoken language -- which is both good, as the structure and formality of code leave less room for misunderstanding, and challenging, as great care must be taken to keep such specification readable.
+1. Is written in source code rather than in spoken language -- which is both good, as the structure and formality of code leave less room for misunderstanding, and challenging, as great care must be taken to keep such specification readable.

 [^opensourcebook]: besides, this book is open source, so if you don't like the terminology, you are free to create a fork and change it to your liking!